panleipanlei/Thesis/README.md

 ## 3. Alignarr Scriptbase Dataset
 This is the general metadata for Alignarr Scriptbase Dataset.

-## 4. Event Annotation
+## 4. Event Annotation Code
-This is the code to add new general and annotation metadata, and the code to create visualizations.
+This is the code to add new general and annotation metadata to Event Annotation Dataset, and the code to create visualizations.